nautobot/nautobot/nautobot/docs/models/extras/tag.md

 GET /api/dcim/devices/?tag=monitored&tag=deprecated
 ```

-Tags can also be created in the ORM of Nautobot.
-You can create tags and assign the following HEX color values below.
+Tags can also be created in the ORM or REST API of Nautobot.
+The following HEX color values in the table below correspond to the dropdown selection when building tags using the UI.
+Any HEX color value can be used with the ORM or REST API, but a non-standard color will cause some inconsistency when editing the tag via the UI.

 | Color | HEX value |
 | :------------ | :------------ |